restorer/zame-haxe-particles/README.md

 GL renderer is the best choise for html5 (with `-Ddom`) - it support many features and super fast.
 It use "hacked" version of OpenGLView to be able to add canvas with proper z-index.
 However GL renderer is available **only** for html with `-Ddom`.

 Sprites renderer is best for flash, because it support color effects via ColorTransform.
 But this renderer is slow.
+If you use [TilesheetStage3D](https://github.com/as3boyan/TilesheetStage3D) library you may consider of using stage3d renderer, because it has much better performance.

 All other targets should use drawTiles renderer: